Rambo (2008 film): Plot

-During the political protests of the Saffron Revolution in Burma, ruthless SPDC officer Major Pa Tee Tint leads Burmese regime army forces in pillaging small villages in a campaign of fear.
-His soldiers sadistically slaughter innocents, abduct teenage boys to be drafted into his army, and hold women hostage to be raped as sex slaves.
-Meanwhile, 20 years after the events in Afghanistan, Vietnam War veteran John Rambo is still living in Thailand, making a living as a snake catcher and providing boat rides.
-Michael Burnett, a missionary doctor, attempts to hire Rambo to ferry his group up the Salween River into Burma on a humanitarian mission to provide medical aid to a village inhabited by the Karen people.
-Rambo initially refuses, then agrees when convinced by Michael's fiancée Sarah Miller.
+During the political protests of the Saffron Revolution in Burma, ruthless SPDC officer Major Pa Tee Tint leads his Burmese Army forces in a campaign of fear.
+His soldiers pillage settlements, sadistically slaughter innocents, abduct teenage boys to be drafted and hold women hostage to be raped as sex slaves.

+Meanwhile, 20 years after the events in Afghanistan, Vietnam War veteran John Rambo lives in Thailand, making a living as a snake catcher and ferryman.
+He is approached by a group of missionary doctors from Colorado, led by Michael Burnett and his fiancée Sarah Miller, for a job to ferry them up the Salween River into Burma.
+They are on a humanitarian mission to provide medical aid to a village inhabited by the Karen people.
+Rambo initially refuses multiple times to take the group, but Sarah convinces him to help them.

+On the way, the boat is stopped by pirates who demand Sarah in exchange for passage.
+Rambo quickly kills them, shocking the group.
+He drops them off at their destination and leaves; on his way back to Thailand he destroys the pirates' boat while having flashbacks of the previous night's action.
+Shortly after the missionaries' arrival, Tint's forces raze the village and massacre the villagers, then capture Sarah, Michael and other survivors.

-During the trip, the boat is stopped by pirates demanding Sarah in exchange for passage, forcing Rambo to kill them.
-The missionaries arrive at the village but are attacked by Tint's forces.
-Sarah, Michael, and other survivors are taken prisoners.
-The pastor of the missionaries' church comes to Thailand and asks Rambo to guide a team of five mercenaries on a rescue mission.
-Rambo takes the mercenaries to the drop-off point and offers to help, but Lewis, a former SAS soldier and the team's leader, refuses.
+Back in Thailand, Rambo is hired to transport mercenaries on a mission to rescue the missionaries.
+Rambo takes them to the drop-off point and offers to help, but his offer is rejected by team leader Lewis, a former SAS soldier.